Older and Active Community Grants

 • Activities or projects that have a religious or political purpose which seeks to promote core beliefs & religious functions.

-• Activities funded through other Darebin City Council programs or activities, including grant and sponsorship programs.
+• Activities already funded through other Darebin City Council programs or activities, including grant and sponsorship programs.

-• Duplicate existing services/activities unless it can be demonstrated that it meets an unmet community need.
+• Activities that duplicate existing services/activities unless it can be demonstrated that it meets an unmet community need.

 • Outstanding loans and debts.